veldhub/veld_chain__train_infer_wordembeddings_multiple_architectures__amc/README.md

 ## how to reproduce

-Several chain velds are used for training several models in varying configurations, thus there is no "one single overarching workflow".
+Several chain velds are used for training models in varying configurations, thus there is no "one single overarching workflow".
 However the patterns are roughly:

 - preprocessing
 - training